Introduction to Programming Systems

 - Pointer types and dynamic variables.
 Linked structures.

-Syllabus of laboratory exercises
+Syllabus of numerical exercises

 Syllabus of computer exercises